What's the story?

 In 2013, We Own It was born.
 It started with me in my bedroom on my laptop, with an idea.
 Our first meeting was in my living room with a bunch of friends.
 Volunteers started to get involved.
 I created an advisory group of academics, thinkers, unions and journalists to link us in with other organisations.
 Of course there are lots of campaigns against privatisation.
 The idea was to add to the debate, support these campaigns and join the dots, not duplicate.

-In 2015 Matt joined us as a part time campaigner.
-Today we have over 40,000 people signed up to the campaign, and we’re starting to make real progress.
+Today we have a small team of staff and volunteers, over 45,000 people signed up to the campaign, and we’re making real progress.
 So far we’ve:

 - Won campaign victories, helping to stop privatisation of Network Rail and the Land Registry